cloudant-labs/hind-cite/README.md

 # hind-cite
 _Hacker News data, charts, and statistics_

+# BUG
+Currently the snaps per day shows one bar per data item.
+So if there is no data for 2 months, you can't tell.
+Fix this!

 ## Overview
 This is the source code for the [hind-cite website](http://www.hind-cite.com/) .